mindy-zheng/OS-4760/README.md

 # OS-4760
 Mindy Zheng

+** How to run this program ** :
+1. Run "make" in terminal
+2. Run: "./memclean.sh" (just in case)
+3. Run: ./oss -n 6 -s 2 -t 10 -f logfile.txt (or specify your own parameters)

+** I have a lot of my debugging print statements commented out as I was constantly using them, uncommenting them out, commmenting them back in

+--- OVERVIEW ---
 This is project 3 for CS 4760.

 As I struggled with the previous project, I want to make sure that I approach this project with a thorough understanding of what it's asking and intending to accomplish.